Harris Allen: the spirit of individuality

 Photo: Daniella Thompson, 2006

-In 1914, Allen built a remarkable house (long since divided into apartments) for Justin Warren McKibben, district sales manager at the California Packing Corp. in San Francisco.
-Located at 2522 Piedmont Avenue, the building features a half-timbered fašade (originally natural, now unfortunately painted) with shingled dormers and brick walls on the ground floor.
+Located at 2522 Piedmont Avenue, the McKibben house features a half-timbered fašade (originally natural, now unfortunately painted) with shingled dormers and brick walls on the ground floor.
 The sides and rear are clad in textured stucco.
 Some (alas, not many) of the beautiful Secessionist-inspired windows remain.
 The exceptional front door is glazed with unevenly sized panes of ribbed glass.
 This door and its handle plate, depicting a dragon in hammered copper, deserve a special visit.

 Photo: Daniella Thompson, 2006